Semyon Dezhnev

-Semyon Ivanovich Dezhnyov (Семён Ива́нович Дежнёв, /ru/; sometimes spelled Dezhnev; c.
-March 7, 1605 – 1673) was a Russian explorer of Siberia and the first European to sail through the Bering Strait, 80 years before Vitus Bering did.
+Semyon Ivanovich Dezhnev (Семён Ива́нович Дежнёв, /ru/; sometimes spelled Dezhnyov; c.
+March 7, 1605 – 1673) was a Russian zemleprokhodets, an explorer of Siberia and the first European to sail through the Bering Strait, 80 years before Vitus Bering did.
 In 1648 he sailed from the Kolyma River on the Arctic Ocean to the Anadyr River on the Pacific.
 His exploit was forgotten for almost a hundred years and Bering is usually given credit for discovering the strait that bears his name.

 Biography

 Bering Strait and the Anadyr River.
 The mouth of the Kolyma is very close to the vertical line on the Arctic coast which marks today's administrative borders.

 Dezhnyov was a Pomor Russian, born in 1605, possibly in the town of Veliky Ustyug or the village of Pinega.
 According to the anthropologist Lydia T. Black, Dezhnyov was recruited for Siberian service in 1630, possibly as a service man or government agent.
 He served for eight years in Tobolsk and Yeniseisk, and then went to Yakutia in 1639, or possibly earlier.
 He is said to have been a member of the Cossack detachment under Beketov, who is credited with founding Yakutsk (on the Lena River) in 1632.
 In any case, no later than 1639 he was sent to Yakutia, where he married a Yakut captive and spent the next three years collecting yasak (otherwise known as fur tribute) from the natives.

 In 1641, Dezhnyov moved northeast to a newly discovered tributary of the Indigirka River where he served under Mikhail Stadukhin.
 Finding few furs and hostile natives and hearing of a rich river to the east, he, Stadukhin and Yarilo Zyrian sailed down the Indigirka, then east along the coast to the Kolyma River, where they built an ostrog (or fort) (1643).
 This was at the time the easternmost Russian frontier.
 The Kolyma soon proved to be one of the richest areas in eastern Siberia.
 In 1647, 396 men paid head-tax there and 404 men received passports to travel from Yakutsk to the Kolyma.